WHY We Recommend Visiting IRELAND and HOW To Do It

 The DART (Dublin Area Rapid Transit) is perfect for scenic trips along the coast.
 If you’re planning a day trip to places like Howth or Dalkey, hop on the DART for stunning views of Dublin Bay.

-💡 Travel Tip: Grab a Leap Visitor Card; it gives you unlimited travel on buses, Luas, and DART within the city, and it’s way more convenient (and cost-effective) than paying for individual fares.
+💡 Mind Set On Travel Tip: Grab a Leap Visitor Card, which gives you unlimited travel on buses, Luas, and DART within the city.
+Plus, it’s way more convenient (and cost-effective) than paying for individual fares.

 🚶 Walking

 Dublin was made for wandering.
-The city feels vibrant and alive, and we clearly weren’t the only ones who thought so, as there were plenty of fellow explorers out enjoying the streets right alongside us.
+The city feels vibrant and alive, and we clearly weren’t the only ones who thought so.
+There were plenty of fellow explorers out enjoying the streets right alongside us.

 🚌 Tour Company

-Because we wanted to cover more ground and see some of Ireland’s beauty beyond Dublin, we opted for a guided tour.
-It was a great way to visit top sites outside the city without the hassle of renting a car or figuring out logistics.
-This was also a fantastic way to get out of Ireland and experience Northern Ireland!
+Tours are a great way to visit top sites without the hassle of renting a car or figuring out logistics.
 Check out the different tour options HERE.

 How We Documented Our Trip